 - Uninstall and re-install your browser.

 Most of the bugs that have been discovered are fixed in recent builds of the software.
-So make sure you have an up-to-date version of the browser on which you are facing this issue.
+So ensure you have an up-to-date browser version on which you are facing this issue.
 Updates on Google Chrome can be checked by clicking on three dots in the top right area.
 Now select Help and then About Google Chrome to open the About page.
 Now check if you have the latest version of Google Chrome installed.
 If not, you can update the browser from this page itself.

-Follow the same steps on Firefox to update it to the latest available version.
+Follow the same steps on Edge or Firefox to update it to the latest available version.
 If this does not resolve your issue keep following the solutions mentioned in the post.

 There is a simple workaround available for Firefox users.
 Type in about:config in browser’s address bar and click on I accept the risk!

-Now search for preference called keyword.enabled and make sure it is set to true.
-You can double click any setting to toggle its value.
+Now search for the preference called keyword.enabled and make sure it is set to true.
+You can double-click any setting to toggle its value.

-3. Chrome Users … clear Chrome data & reopen the browser
+3] Chrome/Edge Users … Clear user data & reopen the browser

 If you are facing this issue on Google Chrome, then there is a workaround available.
-Follow these steps to fix search related issues with address bar on Chrome:
+Follow these steps to fix search-related issues with the address bar on Chrome: